 Also in the running is the critics’ fave and CCA winner, Bulgarian discovery Maria Bakalova of “Borat Subsequent Moviefilm,” for among other things, landing a hotel room interview with Rudy Giuliani under the guise of a 15-year-old journalist.
 Not only the movie’s hilarity but its dead-serious political aims will give it some weight with voters.
 Bakalova also scored Globe, SAG, and BAFTA nods.

-She’s up against mighty Korean star Youn Yuh-jung, who broke out at Sundance in surging SAG-Ensemble-nominated family farm drama “Minari” (A24), landing CCA, BAFTA, and Indie Spirit, and winning the SAG award, which gives her a big boost heading into Oscar voting (April 15-20).
+She’s up against mighty Korean star Youn Yuh-jung, who broke out at Sundance in surging SAG-Ensemble-nominated family farm drama “Minari” (A24), landing CCA and Indie Spirit nods, and winning the SAG and BAFTA awards, which gives her a big boost heading into Oscar voting (April 15-20).
 This could be the one win for popular Best Picture contender “Minari,” with six nominations.

 Potential Oscar contenders are listed in the order of their likelihood to win.